The Only Guide You Need for Next.js Forms: Server Actions, Zod & Validation (2025)

 };

-// Valite with zod schema
+// Validate with zod schema using safeParse

 // If validation is correct